A World Out of Time: Plot summary

-Jerome Branch Corbell has incurable cancer, so he has himself cryogenically frozen in 1970 in the faint hope of a future cure.
-He is revived in 2190 by a totalitarian global government called "the State".
+In 1970 architect Jerome Branch Corbell, who has incurable cancer, has himself cryogenically frozen in the hopes of a being revived in the future when a cure is available.
+When he is revived in 2190 he find Earth is ruled by a totalitarian global government called "the State".
 His personality and memories are extracted (destroying his body in the process) and transferred into the body of a mindwiped criminal.

-After awakening, he is continually evaluated by Pierce, a "checker" who has to decide whether he is worth keeping.
+After awakening, he is evaluated by Pierce, a "checker" who has to decide whether he is worth keeping.
 With the threat of his own mindwiping looming, Corbell works hard to pass various tests.
-Pierce concludes that Corbell is a loner and born tourist, making him an ideal candidate to pilot a one-man Bussard ramjet, seeding suitable planets as the first step to terraforming them.
-Figuring out it is a one-way trip and disgusted with the State's treatment of him as an expendable commodity, Corbell hijacks the ship after its launch and decides to visit the center of the galaxy instead.
+Pierce concludes that Corbell is a loner and born tourist, making him an ideal candidate to pilot a one-man Bussard ramjet that will seed suitable planets as the first step to terraforming them.
+Realizing it is a one-way trip and disgusted with the State's treatment of him as an expendable commodity, Corbell hijacks the ship after its launch and decides to visit the center of the galaxy instead.
 (It was at this point that the original short story ended.)

-Pierce (actually named Peerssa) cannot talk him out of it.
-Through subterfuge, an artificial intelligence (AI) program based on Peerssa's personality is secretly beamed into the ship's computer.
+Pierce (actually named Peerssa) secretly transmits an artificial intelligence (AI) program based on his personality into the ship's computer.
 Though the Peerssa AI opposes the detour, it cannot disobey Corbell's direct orders.

-After a lengthy journey, made possible only by Corbell undergoing suspended animation, he returns to the Solar System.
-Only about 150 years have passed on the ship, but three million years have elapsed on Earth due to extreme time dilation.
-Viewing him as a potential threat to the State, Peerssa did not offer a different route home which would have returned him to an Earth only seventy thousand years older, when the State might possibly still have existed.
+After 150 years pass on the ship, with Corbell's survival made possible by a combination of suspended animation and relativistic speed, Peersa reveals they could have taken a shorter route home.
+Peersa did not provide Corbell with this information, as the AI viewed Corbell as a potential threat to the State.
+Instead of 70,000 years, 3 million years have passed in the outside universe.

-At first, Corbell wonders if he is in the wrong system because it has changed considerably; the star is a red giant and what might be Earth is in orbit around what could be a much hotter Jupiter.
-Having followed a message clearly from humans (warning not to visit other human-occupied star systems), and being too old to survive going anywhere else, Corbell puts the ship into orbit around what turns out to be Earth.

-The climate has changed, especially the surface temperature; the poles are now temperate, while the former temperate zones reach temperatures of over 50 degrees Celsius (120+ degrees Fahrenheit).
-The poles also experience six years of night and six of day.
+Peersa takes the ship and Corbell to what he believes is the Solar System, but one with significant changes.
+The Sun is a red giant and a planet sized moon is in orbit around what appears to be a much hotter Jupiter.
+Too old to attempt a visit to any of the other human-occupied star systems, Corbell puts the ship into orbit around what turns out to be Earth.
+Peersa reports that Earth's client has changed: the poles are now temperate, while the former temperate zones reach temperatures of over 50 degrees Celsius (120+ degrees Fahrenheit).
+The poles now experience six years of night and six of day.
 Almost all remaining life has adapted to live in Antarctica, except for some indications of biological activity in the Himalayan mountains.